iodigital-com/io-technology/data/blog/umbraco-package-of-the-month/accessibility-reporter.md

 title: 'Umbraco package of the month: Accessibility Reporter'
 date: '2024-07-19'
 tags: ['umbraco', 'a11y', 'accessibility']
-summary: 'A quick look a Accessibility Reporter, wat is it and how does it work'
+summary: 'A quick look at the Umbraco package Accessibility Reporter, what is it and how does it work.'
 authors: ['jeroen-van-kempen']
 serie: umbraco-package-of-the-month
 ---

-While at Codegarden there was an award show for the best package, and I must say that I had not heard of most of them.
-That has nothing to do with the packages themselves, but in my day-to-day work I hardly use them only really using Usync, contentment and SEO checker.
-But after that it made me want to look more in-depth at some of the packages why were they nominated and why did Accessibility Reporter win?
-So, I had an idea and here we are, I want to investigate a package every month and write a short blog post about it.
-So where to start well the winner of this year, Accessibility Reporter made by Matt Begent and Jack Durcan.
+At Codegarden there was an award show and one of the categories was about the community packages, and while watching it I realised I hadn't heard of most of them.
+This wasn't because the packages weren't good; I just don't use many of them in my daily work, sticking mostly to Usync, Contentment, and SEO Checker.
+But seeing the awards made me curious.
+Why were these packages nominated, and why did Accessibility Reporter win?
+So, I decided to look into a different package each month to learn more about it and write a short blog post about it.
+Where else to start than this year’s winner, Accessibility Reporter, made by Matt Begent and Jack Durcan.

 ## What is it about?